johankraft/DevAlertDemoSTM32L475/README.md

 - dfmCloudPort.c - How to upload Alerts to the device backend (e.g. an AWS account).
 See \libraries\3rdparty\DFM\kernelports\FreeRTOS\cloudports\AWS_MQTT\dfmCloudPort.c
 - trcConfig.h - If porting to a different processor architecture, you need to select the right hardware port setting.
 Currently set to "Arm Cortex-M" matching STM32L4.

-## Target support
+## Target Support

-The DFM library (the DevAlert client) is not hardware dependent and can be used on any processor.
+The DFM library (the DevAlert device client) is not hardware dependent and can be used on any processor.
 But the core dump support relies on crashcatcher and crashdebug which is only available for Arm Cortex-M devices.
 Officially it only supports ARMv6-M and ARMv7-M processors, but it seems to work fine also on ARMv8-M cores like Cortex-M33, at least with Arm TrustZone disabled.
 As of April 2023, it has not yet been tested with ARM TrustZone.